J.D., University of California, Berkeley School of Law,

 ● Outstanding Young Women Lawyer in Southern California as recognized by Los Angeles Magazine (October 2012, September 2014, September 2015, September 2016, September 2017, September 2018)

 Community and Professional Activities

 Caroline devotes a portion of her practice to public interest matters.
 Caroline has represented low-income individuals in various matters including in a prisoner’s rights case and in social security administrative proceedings.
 Caroline has also represented the family of innocent Yemeni drone victims in a lawsuit against the Obama administration.
 Her pro bono efforts have included providing assistance to domestic violence victims in applying for restraining orders.

-Caroline is a member of the American Bar Association, the Association of Business Trial Lawyers, and is a former member of the Executive Committee of the Litigation Section of the Los Angeles County Bar Association.
+Caroline is a member of the American Bar Association and is a former member of the Executive Committee of the Litigation Section of the Los Angeles County Bar Association.

 Publications & Speaking Engagements